 As far back as 1856 saw the discovery of the first synthetic dye.

 A British man called Sir William Henry Perkin accidentally produced what is known as aniline purple when he was trying to synthesize a malaria treatment.

-He established that it was stable and had brilliant dyeing properties so decided upon a business venture to manufacture it on a large scale.
+He established that it was stable and had brilliant dyeing properties so he decided upon a business venture to manufacture it on a large scale.

 This spawned the development of dyes and artificial coloring.

-In fact, by 1900 many foods, drugs and cosmetics in the USA had artificial colors.
+In fact, by 1900 many foods, drugs, and cosmetics in the USA had artificial colors.